 3. What is a Partial QP?

 Clinicians who participate in Advanced APMs but fall short of the QP threshold may reach a separate, smaller threshold and qualify as a Partial QP.
 Partial QPs have the option to opt out of MIPS.
-APM- participating clinicians who do choose to participate in MIPS will be scored under the MIPS APM Scoring Standard.
+APM- participating clinicians who do choose to participate in MIPS will be scored under the MIPS APM Performance Pathway.
 Partial QP determinations are made at the APM Entity level.
 If a clinician opts out of MIPS, it will apply to all of their TIN/NPI combinations.
-The 2020 partial QP thresholds are listed in parenthesis in the tables under Question 2.

 4. What rewards do clinicians who participate in AAPMs receive?